Last Updated on January 10, 2023

 Trail Length: 0.5 miles round trip

 And if you time it right, you can see this 411-foot waterfall near Brevard all by yourself.
-There’s a lower section across the border in South Carolina that falls an additional 400 feet, which helps its record tally.
+There’s a lower section across the border in South Carolina that falls an additional 400 feet.

 Trail Length: 0.7 miles round trip